sparkfun/SparkFun_GNSS_LG580P/docs/software_overview.md

 	1. Click the :material-file-send: button to select the receiver firmware
 	1. Click to choose the firmware upgrade package whose name is identifiable by the presence of `*.pkg` file extension
-	1. Click on the :fontawesome-solid-rotate-backward: button to reboot the GNSS module
-	1. Click the :material-play: button to start the firmware upgrade process and wait for it to complete
+	1. Click the :material-play: button to start the firmware upgrade process
+	1. Reset the GNSS module using a jumper wire: momentarily short the RST (RESET) breakout pad to GND to reset the module
-		1. If the GNSS module wasn't rebooted prior initializing the upgrade, the process will wait for the synchronization step.
-The user will then have 20 seconds to manually reboot the GNSS module; otherwise, the firmware upgrade process will fail.
+		1. The upgrade process waits at the synchronization step.
+The user has 20 seconds to manually reset the GNSS module; otherwise, the firmware upgrade process will fail
+		1. After momentarily shorting RST to GND, the upgrade process will continue
 		1. Wait for the process to complete
 	1. After the firmware upgrade is complete, the module will automatically reboot